Clear2Connect Coalition Bylaws

 - All solicitations for votes by written ballot shall specify the time by which a ballot must be received by the Coalition in order to be counted.

 The Coalition may form a governing body at such time as it is deemed desirable.
 The name of the governing body of the Coalition shall be the Steering Committee (hereinafter also called the “Board”).

-- Once formed, the Board shall have supervision, control and direction of the affairs of the Coalition; shall determine Coalition policies; and shall be accountable for Coalition assets.
+- Once formed, the Board shall have supervision, control and direction of the affairs of the Coalition and shall determine Coalition policies.

 - The Board may adopt rules and regulations for the conduct of its business.

 The Board shall consist of up to five persons elected by a majority vote of the members.
 Once elected, the Board members may elect one Board member to serve as the Chairperson.

 The terms of office of Board members shall be one year but may be renewed for unlimited successive terms.